What are buying motives?

 - Social motives

-Let's take a closer look at both of them below.
+Let's take a closer look at both below.

-The rational buying motives are the customer's reasoning behind the purchase.
-Let's pretend that Mr. Larsen is buying a new house, and today he is looking at one.
+The rational buying motives are the customer's reason behind the purchase.
+Let's pretend that Mr. Larsen is buying a new house, and today he is out looking at one.

-He asks the real estate agent what the price of the house is, what condition the house is in, how much money he should expect to spend on heating the house, what the house costs in basic tax, how much the house is worth in 4 years and what energy class the house is in?
+He asks the real estate agent what the price of the house is, what condition the house is in, how much money he should expect to spend on heating the house, how much the house costs in land tax, how much the house will be worth in 4 years and what energy class the house is in?

-The above questions are all rational and functional - but it would be a lie to say that our buying motives and buying behaviour is always rational.
+The above questions are all rational and functional - but it would be a lie to say that our buying motives and buying behavior is always rational.

-The social purchase motives - the four purchase motives
+The social buying motives - the four buying motives

-Social purchase motives are not equally concerned with rationality and functionality.
-Rather, these are social motives where the customer thinks a lot about the perception the purchase may have on others.
-Whether Mr Larsen chooses to buy the house depends not only on the rational motives but also on how the house fits in with Mr Larsen's social motives for buying.
+Social purchase motives are not as much about rationality and functionality.
+Rather, these are social motives where the customer thinks a lot about how the purchase might be perceived by others.
+Whether Mr. Larsen chooses to buy the house depends not only on the rational motives but also on how the house matches Mr. Larsen's social motives.

-The social purchase motives can be divided into 4 groups:
+The social buying motives can be divided into 4 groups:

-For this reason, the social purchase motives are also called the four purchase motives.
+For this reason, the social buying motives are also called the four buying motives.

 Let's look at the different buying motives below.